dCache/dcache-book2/config-SRM.md

 > **NOTE**
 >
-> `spacemanager.default-retention-policy` merely specifies to value to use while allocating space reservations when no value was given by the client or DCACHE admin.
+> `spacemanager.default-retention-policy` merely specifies to value to use while allocating space reservations when no value was given by the client or dCache admin.
 It is not to be confused with `pnfsmanager.default-retention-policy` which specifies the default retention policy of files uploaded outside of any space reservation.

 **Access latency**
 The two values allowed for access latency are `NEARLINE` and `ONLINE`.